sooriyaarachchi/pybites.github.io-src/content/codechallenge16.md

 Tags: codechallenges, learning, APIs, movies, music, Slack, Twitter, weather
 Slug: codechallenge16
 Authors: PyBites
 Summary: Hi Pythonistas, a new week, a new 'bite' of Python coding!
-This week we’re going to get down and dirty with Python Flask.
-Flask is becoming a hot skill to have up your sleeve.
-We’re all in with learning it so figure it’s about time we had a challenge on it!
+This week we'll let you play with Web APIs.
+They are fun to fiddle with and great for learning and building cool things.
 Enjoy!
 cover: images/featured/pb-challenge.png

 > There is nothing like a challenge to bring out the best in man. - Sean Connery